kerimkaynakcigames/Sequentior/docs/sequentiormanager/index.md

 * __Don't Replay If Running__ : This is the default one.
 Sequentior Manager won't start the sequentials if the previously started sequentials not completed yet.
 * __Multiple Run__ : It will start the sequentials again whether or not a previous sequential session is completed.
 * __Stop Current and Run__ : It stops the currently running sequential session and restarts them all.
+* __Run Only Once__ : This prevents the Sequentior Manager to play for the second time.
+In other words, this basically lets the Sequentior Manager play only once.
+But you can reset it by calling the Reset() method and it can play once again.

 ### Cooldown Duration